Helping Your Kids Gain a Sense of Control over Nighttime Issues

-A child between the ages of five and 11 years of age is keenly aware of this independence.
-They love the feeling of being in control, the way we all do.
-Nobody’s trying to manage their every minute.
+A child between the ages of 5 and 11 is keenly aware of this independence.
+He loves the feeling of being in control, the way we all do.
+Nobody’s trying to manage his every minute.
 But in a new or problematic situation, being independent can mean feeling alone.
 That can be frightening and upsetting.
-From their perspective, big kids can do things on their own.
+From his perspective, Big Kids can do things on their own.

 Children aren’t any different from the rest of us.
 Most people feel most secure when we have a sense of control over the world around us.
 This sense of mastery over our lives is an essential part of the development that takes place in the school-age years.
-Every child wants this sense of control and it makes parents feel powerful to show them how they can achieve it.
+All children want this sense of control, and it makes parents feel powerful to show them how they can achieve it.
 But, like all of us, children sometimes face situations they can’t control.
 Naturally enough, they can have a hard time dealing with these obstacles.
-They need the help of a parent to show them how they can manage stressful situations successfully, yet maintain their sense of independence.
+They need the help of a parent to show them how they can manage stressful situations successfully yet maintain their sense of independence.
 In general, the technique is to find some aspect that they can control and then teach them to master it.
 As their confidence builds, they might be more willing to try new approaches.
 This strategy keeps the parent in a loving, supportive role.

 In children this age, bedwetting (or nighttime wetting) can be a challenge for both parent and child.
 The child is old enough to feel bad about what he perceives as a failure of control.
 (Medically speaking, it’s not about will power or bad habits.)

 It’s very important that parents are communicating with their child that nighttime wetting is not his fault or a problem he has to face on his own.